"A gaze-changer." — Tisa Bryant, Residual

 Across short, immersive sections masterfully fusing the slide lecture and the lyric essay, Minor invites us to see across time as a professor-narrator tying the Bayeux Tapestry to surrealist paintings, Instagram reels, and drone warfare.
 Blending art history with memoir, close looking with confession, Carousel considers how the pursuit of panoramic vision frames power, distorts reality, and implicates contemporary viewers and subjects.
 In language that captures the disorientation of the whirling ride, Minor shows us how the more we strive to see, the more we ultimately reveal ourselves.

-Readings + Events
+Fall 2026 Readings + Events

-Book Launch + Party - July 21st, 2026, Prairie Lights Books, Iowa City
+July 21st - Book Launch + Conversation with Melissa Febos, Prairie Lights Books, Iowa City